Crazyk031/Kiboruto/README.md

 Create a GPHWW(General Purpose Hardware Wallet) that is private, secure, incognito & portable.
 All while implementing Open Source Software

+_End goal is to have an IMG that can be etched to a drive with all the necessary tools already on it_

 ## Implementation

 You can install Samourai Wallet on an Android device that will always be offline to create a cold storage and still use the outside tools to watch/depost/withdraw. _The Samourai team is working on better solutions to offline storage via the app :)_